-I explore and experience the world through abstract and minimalist photography to gain deeper insights into the outer world and also the inner world.
+I explore and experience life through abstract and minimalist photography to gain deeper insights into the external and the internal.
 It helps me to continue to learn to investigate with an open mind and no preconceived notions; to see with new eyes; to view things from different perspectives; to pay attention to details; to notice things that others might not; to bring out elements that may at first seem hidden; to begin to understand the essence of things; and attempt to share what I've found in an elegant way.

 "The mind of the beginner is empty, free of the habits of the expert, ready to accept, to doubt, and open to all the possibilities.
 It is the kind of mind which can see things as they are, which step by step and in a flash can realize the original nature of everything."

 "The only true voyage, the only bath in the Fountain of Youth, would be not to visit strange lands but to possess other eyes, to see the universe through the eyes of another, of a hundred others, to see the hundred universes that each of them sees, that each of them is; and this we do, with great artists; with artists like these we do really fly from star to star."

 "We are not interested in the unusual, but in the usual seen unusually."